-Remuneration element Purpose and link to strategy Description and operation Deferral and possible clawback of remuneration To ensure pay for performance When applying the incentive scheme, if changes in circumstances beyond the control of the company were to result in significantly detrimental or unreasonable effects on the company, the Board of Directors has the right to reduce remuneration under the incentive schemes or to defer the payment to a more favourable date for the company.
-The Board of Directors has the absolute right to cancel remuneration in full or in part if it deems it necessary to amend the financial statements of the group and this affects the amount of the remuneration, or if actions in violation of law or the company's ethical guidelines or other unethical actions have taken place.
-Shareholding requirement To ensure alignment of the interests of the Managing Director and shareholders The Managing Director is required to accumulate and maintain a shareholding that equals 100% of his or her annual fixed salary.
+Remuneration element Purpose and link to strategy Description and operation Deferral and possible clawback of remuneration To ensure pay for performance When applying the incentive scheme, if changes in circumstances beyond the control of the company were to result in significantly detrimental or unreasonable effects on the company, the Board of Directors has the right to reduce the remuneration under the incentive schemes or to defer payment to a more favourable date for the company.
+The Board of Directors has the absolute right to cancel remuneration in full or in part if it deems it necessary to amend the financial statements of the group and if this affects the amount of the remuneration, or if actions in violation of law or the company's ethical guidelines or other unethical actions have taken place.
+Shareholding requirement To ensure alignment of the interests of the CEO and shareholders The CEO is required to accumulate and maintain a shareholding equal to 100% of his or her fixed annual salary.